Jiahui84/Conv_met_detection/Readme.md

 - sorted: sort out the model outputs especially the tokenization problems so they can align to the manual word list

+- csv:

+class_0: classification results on non conventional metaphors  of three-time experiment, and average results of the three-time experiment

+class_1: classification results on conventional metaphors of  three-time experiment, and average results of the three-time experiment

-- csv: evalutaion results for every variation of prompt and every prompt for three-time experiment, and average results of the three-time experiment
+general: evalutaion results for every variation of prompt and every prompt for three-time experiment, and average results of the three-time experiment

-More folders will be created for 1-shot, 5-shot and 10-shot (output_1, output_5, output_10)
+(More folders will be created for 1-shot, 5-shot and 10-shot (output_1, output_5, output_10))

 ##Instruction
 If want to get the classification report and TN TP FN FP, you can locate the codes folder and run "the Get_classification_report.py" with lines below:

 python Get_classification_report.py "../outputs/output_0/csv/sorted/(conventional)*_output_sorted.csv" conventional_results.log
 python Get_classification_report.py "../outputs/output_0/csv/sorted/(lexicalized)*_output_sorted.csv" lexicalized_results.log
+python Get_classification_report.py "../outputs/output_0/csv/sorted/(secret)*_output_sorted.csv" secret_results.log

 (modify codes according to the markdowns in the script) python Get_classification_report.py "../outputs/output_0/csv/sorted/(metaphor)*_output_sorted.csv" metaphor_results.log